The Week That Was Review - November 3, 2017

 If the tax legislation were to pass without major changes to the parts affecting mortgage and SALT deductibility, we would expect that prices of the higher end housing to fall or stagnate.
 Whether this would put pressure on more modest home prices is debatable.

-A personal note: my daughter has decided to build a "tine home" instead of renting or buying.
+A personal note: my daughter has decided to build a "tiny home" instead of renting or buying.
 This is a very small movement but one that is gaining some momentum.
 My wife and I went to a weekend demonstration/festival where a company built a tiny home as we all watched over a three-day period.
 At 3 p.m. on the third day, they had a drawing and gave it away.
 The winning couple was standing right next to us.
 You would have thought that they had won the lottery!
 Anyway, there were over 1,300 people present and we are now aware that similar events are happening across the nation.
 Nothing to be alarmed about yet but probably a good thing to keep an eye on.

 Auto sales continued at near-record pace in October at an 18.1 million annualized rate.
 This comes on the heels of an 18.6 million rate in September, the highest in about 12 years.